-KIEV, Ukraine (AP) – With Germans wowing like Brazilians, the attack-minded Italians shedding their defensive skins and the Spanish hogging the ball to suffocate opponents rather than dazzling with ''Ole!'' artistry, the European Championship has delivered a festival of enthralling and cerebral football that has challenged national stereotypes.
+KIEV, Ukraine (AP) – With Germans wowing like Brazilians, the attack-minded Italians shedding their defensive skins and the Spanish hogging the ball to suffocate opponents rather than dazzling with ''Ole!'' artistry, the European Championship has delivered a festival of enthralling and cerebral soccer that has challenged national stereotypes.

 But, strangely, it feels a bit funereal, too.

-In years ahead, when the matches on offer aren't, say, the Netherlands vs. Germany or Italy vs. Spain but maybe Wales vs. Estonia, will we mourn Euro 2012 as the last great international football tournament, truly memorable for unrelenting high-quality play from first day to last?
+In years ahead, when the matches on offer aren't, say, the Netherlands vs. Germany or Italy vs. Spain but maybe Wales vs. Estonia, will we mourn Euro 2012 as the last great international soccer tournament, truly memorable for unrelenting high-quality play from first day to last?

 Better value for money, too.
 More teams will mean more matches, which in turn should mean greater use of stadiums, airports and other expensive public works built for a sporting extravaganza that lasts just weeks.
 Landing at the new airport in Euro 2012 host city Donetsk - the terminal shiny and imposing although there are very few planes on the tarmac - one cannot help but wonder whether the money couldn't have been better spent.

-Another feature of Euro 2012 has been that football, the beautiful game, has outshone the mindless hooligans and ugliness associated with it.
+Another feature of Euro 2012 has been that soccer, the beautiful game, has outshone the mindless hooligans and ugliness associated with it.
 Fighting between Polish and Russian fans, against the police and with each other when their teams played out a 1-1 draw on June 12 in Warsaw was the exception not the rule.

 The four semifinalists - Italy, Germany, Portugal and Spain - took games to their opponents, instead of merely sitting back, soaking up attacks and waiting for opportunities to quickly counter, as Chelsea did against Barcelona and Bayern Munich in the Champions League.